 For hygiene reasons anyone who is menstruating we ask you not to float & reschedule your appointment for another time.

 Can two people float together?

 It is physically possible for two people to float together, but we do not permit more than one person in the tank at a time.
 Once you have floated you will realise that the experience is quite personal and worrying about disturbing someone else lying next to you really defeats the purpose of the experience.

 What if I don’t like it?

 If you are not enjoying your experience in the tank, then you can get out at any time.
-If you are at all concerned, then please let us know and we can discuss this with you and suggest alternatives (such as not closing the lid if you are claustrophobic or playing the introductory music throughout your experience.
+If you are at all concerned, then please let us know and we can discuss this with you and suggest alternatives such as not closing the lid if you are claustrophobic or playing the introductory music throughout your experience.